global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 Development of Rainfall-Runoff Modeling Game using the Educational Programming Language Scratch, and its Potential for Hydrological Education<br>
 Journal of Japan Society of Hydrology and Water Resources, Vol 37(2), doi: 10.3178/jjshwr.37.1826*<br>
 [https://doi.org/10.3178/jjshwr.37.1826](https://doi.org/10.3178/jjshwr.37.1826)

+Note: This paper is based on the initial version v1.0.

 <p> &nbsp; </p>
 <p> &nbsp; </p>